Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \section{Schedulers}

 Schedulers developed for the NVIDIA edge devices can be categorized based on the methodology they use to find the optimal pipeline.
 They either use an optimization technique or a heuristic method to arrive at the solution.
+Heuristic schedulers reach the near-optimal configuration through an algorithm to find the best partitioning solution using a set of metrics that could involve latency, throughput, and power consumption.
+They depend on intuitive or experience-driven strategies to model the problem.
+As such, the optimal solution may only approximate the final schedule.
+On the other hand, optimization methods rely on formal techniques, like linear programming and satisfiability problem solvers, to determine the optimal schedule that fulfills the objective function.
+The constraints emulate the limitations of the device and the application.
 Most of the schedulers have been developed for the Xavier device.
-Since both Xavier and Orin device are similar architecturally, the schedulers are expected to function similarly.
+Since both the Xavier and Orin devices are comparable architecturally, the schedulers are expected to function similarly.

-\subsection{Heuristic-based Scheduling Techniques}
+\subsection{Heuristic-Based Scheduling Techniques}

-Most heuristic-based schedulers reach at the optimal configuration through an algorithm to find the best partitioning solution using a set of metrics that could involve latency, throughput, and power consumption.